omkarmane2489/metallics-optimization-service./README.md

 # Insert Data into DB
-It will create "elements" table & insert sample data into elements table It will also create "commodity" table and insert sample data into it.
+It will create "elements" table & insert sample data into elements table It will also create "commodity" table and insert sample data into it. <br />
 $ cd data/  <br />
 $ python3 run.py